 Software Release

-Significant improvements to existing features with a number of new features that provide more flexibility and configurability for end users
+OmniStar 5.0 ushers in significant improvements to existing features & user experience, in addition to introducing several new features to provide more flexibility and configurability for end users.

 Let’s get in touch